paazmaya/image-foldarizer/README.md

 ## Version history

+* `v0.3.0` (2016-02-10)
+    - Add option to process only files that start with a character
 * `v0.2.0` (2016-02-10)
     - Arrow functions everywhere
     - Plenty of places where options were not passed forward